masx200/Gemini-CLI-UI/docs/tools/mcp-server.md

 }
 ```

-When the Gemini CLI receives this response, it will:
+When the qwen CLI receives this response, it will:

 1. Extract all the text and combine it into a single `functionResponse` part for
    the model.